menu

 Real Estate Prices & Overview

-The average rental price in West Davis Manor is currently $3,620, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 61.3% of the neighborhoods in California.
+The average rental price in West Davis Manor is currently $3,323, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 41.6% of California neighborhoods.

 West Davis Manor is an urban neighborhood (based on population density) located in Davis, California.

-West Davis Manor real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
+West Davis Manor real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the West Davis Manor neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics